Greenf1re/MaxClique/README.md

 7. Until we run out of nodes.

 # Notes
-I used O3 to run compiler optimizations which greatly improved my running times.
+- I used O3 to run compiler optimizations which greatly improved my running times.
 Some of these statistics are found in NOTES.txt
+- A more exhaustive search (longer runtime) can be toggled by replacing "FindPosSimilarity" with "FindAbsSimilarity" in lines 221 and 271
 # Files in the project:
 - 6 cpp files for each program
 - Makefile